danielaparker/jsoncons/doc/md/Classes/json.md

 Throws `std::runtime_error` if not an array.

     template <class T>
+    array_iterator add(const_array_iterator pos, T&& val)
+Adds a new json element at the specified position of a json array, shifting all elements currently at or above that position to the right.
+The argument `val` is forwarded to the `json` constructor as `std::forward<T>(val)`.
+Returns an `array_iterator` that points to the new value Throws `std::runtime_error` if not an array.

+    template <class T>
     void set(string_view_type name, T&& val)
 Inserts a new member or replaces an existing member in a json object.
 Throws `std::runtime_error` if not an object.